-Elizabeth qualified as a solicitor in September 2015 and she joined the firm’s Private Client team in February 2016.
+Elizabeth qualified as a solicitor in September 2015 and joined our Private Client team in February 2016.
 Elizabeth aims to provide a personalised service to clients through identifying their needs and requirements.

 Elizabeth advises private individuals on all aspects of private client work including: